 Since SRDs are assumed to be ground based or near ground based, it is expected that compatibility with WPR will be controlled by the WPR relative antenna gain at horizon.
 Taking into account WPR antenna beam elevation ranging 74.5-90°, as illustrated by Fig. 21(a), and the antenna pattern shown in Fig. 20, the WPR relative gain at horizon will roughly range -17.7 to -18.7 dBi.
 It was agreed to consider an approximate figure of -18 dBi in the compatibility analysis.

 In addition, as seen on figure 2 (b) above, the protection of WPR operations is improved by consideration of the fact that the installed WPRs are fitted within a screened enclosure intended to provide a high level of off-axis attenuation in order to limit at maximum the ground clutter to the radar.
 It is expected that this screened enclosure will also give an additional attenuation to the potential SRD interference on the horizontal plane.
-Until some practical measurements could be done on real WPR installations to verify the precise value of screening attenuation, this study used a conservative assumption of 15 dB, based on evidence from some older similar measurement campaigns.
+Based on results of ad hoc measurements on real WPR installations in the UK, this additional attenuation was estimated at 10 dB.

 CO-EXISTENCE STUDIES IN 870-876 MHz BAND